 Also called desi ghee or clarified butter, it has a great value in traditional Indian cooking.

-It is added in many Indian dishes to enhance the flavour.
-It is used to saute spices, used in coating rice before cooking to enhance the flavour of the rice.
+It is added to many Indian dishes to enhance the flavor.
+It is used to saute spices, used in coating rice before cooking to enhance the flavor of the rice.

 This superfood is full of saturated fat, it should be used in moderation as

 Cows ghee is considered to be healthier than other types, as it has fewer calories than Buffalo’s.

 •It is Golden in color

 According to Ayurveda, it pacifies pitta and Vata dosha so it is best for the persons having Pitta or Vata dominating body type.